BIOCROSSROADS IS ADVANCING

 She is a graduate of Trine University in Angola, Ind.

-Lori LeRoy is the Vice President of Communications for BioCrossroads and also serves in the same role at the Central Indiana Corporate Partnership, an organization that includes the chief executives of Central Indiana’s prominent corporations and university presidents in a strategic and collaborative effort dedicated to the region’s continued prosperity and growth.
+Lori LeRoy is the Executive Vice President of Communications for BioCrossroads and also serves in the same role at the Central Indiana Corporate Partnership, an organization that includes the chief executives of Central Indiana’s prominent corporations and university presidents in a strategic and collaborative effort dedicated to the region’s continued prosperity and growth.
 BioCrossroads is CICP’s sector initiative for the life sciences.
 She leads all public relations, marketing, advertising, and event development for both organizations.